-Exceptional mediators come from a wide range of occupations and backgrounds.
-Some are in the field of law and some are not.
-No one education or occupation is an automatic guarantee of mediation talent.
 According to Mediate.com writer Chris Currie, “…mediation is not a natural extension of the practice of law, because mediation permits a broader definition of conflict as well as a more complete approach to its resolution.
-Because attorneys are schooled in, and acculturated to, the adversarial approach, it is very difficult (but certainly not impossible) for them to be equally accomplished in a more collaborative approach to settling disputes.
-There is no evidence to suggest that simply because a conflict may involve issues of law, that legal skills are more relevant to facilitating its resolution than human relations and negotiation skills.”
+Because attorneys are schooled in, and acculturated to, an adversarial approach, it is very difficult for them to be equally accomplished in more collaborative approaches to settling disputes.
+There is no evidence to suggest conflicts involving issues of law require legal skills.
+Human relations and negotiation skills are more relevant to facilitating conflict resolutions.”

-It is unethical for mediators to give legal advice in mediation even if they are an attorney.
-If you need legal, or any other kind of advice such as tax or financial issues, parties are expected to seek sources outside the mediation.
+It is unethical for mediators to give legal advice in mediation even if the mediator is an attorney.
+If you need legal, or any other kind of advice such as tax or financial, parties should seek sources outside of the mediation process.